 We will collect personal information from you when you apply to register for any of our training courses.
 This may include uploading a photograph to enable tutors to recognise students and learn their names.
 We collect this information using an online form on our website which is protected under SSL encryption.

 We process the information you provide on the legal basis of contract.

 The information you provide is used to assess your suitability for the training course to which you are applying.
 It is shared securely with the tutors running the course you apply to.
 We will store the information of applicants who accept a place on the course for the full duration of the course.
 We will delete the personal information of students who withdraw from a course part-way through on request.

-We will request and process a reference from you on the basis of consent.
+We will request and process a reference about from your referee on the legal basis of consent.

 We may share the following personal information with third parties (eg CCEF’s School of Biblical Counseling and the online learning management system whose services they use – currently Canvas) to provide you with the training material you purchase when you pay the course fees: